SudarshanaSRao/SudarshanaSRao.github.io/_pages/cv.md

 * Researching and implementing **LLM** use cases in **Data Analytics**.

 _{May 2023-August 2024}_ (**Disney** sponsored project)
-* Researched and analyzed human interaction with an AI (Nobu) to improve its Automatic Speech Recognition (ASR).
+* Researched and analyzed human interaction with an AI agent (Nobu) to improve its Automatic Speech Recognition (ASR).
 * Managed the interaction sessions (data collection) by assigning participants to the respective time slots.
 * Project: Speech quality assessment for automatic speech recognition.